 N0: Cancer has not spread to the lymph nodes.
-However, a doctor may request further testing to see if microscopic amounts of cancer cells are present in the lymph nodes.
+However, a doctor may request further testing to see whether microscopic amounts of cancer cells are present in the lymph nodes.
 These cells are known as micrometastases.

 N2: In this stage, 4–9 axillary lymph nodes have cancerous cells.
 A doctor also uses this stage to indicate that the nodes inside the breast have developed cancer.
 These nodes are known as internal mammary nodes.

-Testing found cancer in 10 or more axillary lymph nodes.
+- Testing found cancer in 10 or more axillary lymph nodes.

 - Cancer is in the lymph nodes under the clavicle, or collarbone.

 - Cancer is in the internal mammary nodes and one or more axillary lymph nodes.

 - Four or more axillary lymph nodes are cancerous, and internal mammary nodes have micrometastases.

 - Testing found cancerous nodes above the clavicle.